Silk Road transmission of Buddhism: Missionaries

 In the middle of the 2nd century, the Kushan Empire under king Kaniṣka from its capital at Purushapura (modern Peshawar), India expanded into Central Asia.
 As a consequence, cultural exchanges greatly increased with the regions of Kashgar, Khotan and Yarkand (all in the Tarim Basin, modern Xinjiang).
-Central Asian Buddhist missionaries became active shortly after in the Chinese capital cities of Loyang and sometimes Nanjing, where they particularly distinguished themselves by their translation work.
-They promoted both Hīnayāna and Mahāyāna scriptures.
+Central Asian Buddhist missionaries became active shortly thereafter in the Chinese capitals of Loyang and Nanjing, where they distinguished themselves by their translation work.
+They promoted both Nikāya and Mahayana scriptures.
 Thirty-seven of these early translators of Buddhist texts are known.